Giveth/agent-distribution-service/README.md

-# FundDistributer - Ethereum Wallet Service with Gas Sponsorship
+# FundDistributer - Ethereum Wallet Service with Fee Refilling

-A TypeScript service for managing Ethereum wallets with PostgreSQL database integration and Gelato gas sponsorship.
-This service provides functionality to generate and manage Ethereum wallets using HD (Hierarchical Deterministic) paths, with all transactions sponsored by default.
+A TypeScript service for managing Ethereum wallets with PostgreSQL database integration and automatic fee refilling.
+This service provides functionality to generate and manage Ethereum wallets using HD (Hierarchical Deterministic) paths, with automatic fee refilling before each transaction.

 ## Features

 - Generate Ethereum wallets with HD paths
 - Store wallet information in PostgreSQL
-- Gelato gas sponsorship for all transactions
+- Automatic fee refilling before transactions
 - Automatic fund distribution with calculations
 - Donation Handler Contract Integration - Uses specialized contract for secure donations
 - Batch Donation Support - Efficiently distribute funds to multiple recipients in a single transaction